 Before your next presentation

-- Pick part of your topic that you know well, find a trusted colleague to practise on, and sit her in front you.
+- Pick part of your topic that you know well, find a trusted colleague to practise on.
 Say something like this: “I’m going to run a couple of sentences past you.
 Give me some feedback on how convincing I look and sound.”

 - Now, think to yourself, I really want you to get this and use your eyes, face, voice and torso to deliver your words with a little more energy than is normal for you.
 Just a little, because a big change would feel weird at first.
 Ask your colleague, “Did I seem more convincing than usual, or did I overdo it?”
 (For most, the feedback is, “It’s more convincing.”)